anoma/nspec/docs/arch/integrations/adapters/evm.md

 }
 ```

-Only the protocol adapter can call blob storage interface functions.
+## Hash Function

+For hashing, we compute the SHA-256 has of the [strictly ABI-encoded](https://docs.soliditylang.org/en/latest/abi-spec.html#strict-encoding-mode) data.
+SHA-256 is availble as a pre-compile in both the [EVM](https://www.evm.codes/precompiled) and [RISC ZERO zkVM](https://dev.risczero.com/api/zkvm/precompiles).

 ## Types & Computable Components

 The RM-related type and computable component definitions in Solidity can be found in the [src/Types.sol file](https://github.com/anoma/evm-protocol-adapter/blob/main/src/Types.sol) and [src/libs/ComputableComponents.sol file](https://github.com/anoma/evm-protocol-adapter/blob/main/src/libs/ComputableComponents.sol), respectively.

-For hashing, we use `sha256` of the [ABI-encoded](https://docs.soliditylang.org/en/latest/abi-spec.html#abi), unpacked data structures.

 ## Proving Systems